 How Kickstr works

 Short version: predict match scores, earn points, climb the leaderboard.
-Free entry by default; paid games settle in sats over Lightning / Cashu.
+Free entry by default — often topped up by sponsors so the top ranks walk away with sats.
+Paid games settle in sats over Lightning / Cashu.
 Built on Nostr — your account is a Nostr keypair you own.

 How to play